-- 1. Sufficient sites for permanent Gypsy and Traveller, and Travelling Showpeople accommodation will be identified in line with a robust evidence base.
-The allocation of sites will be made in other Development Plan Documents in accordance with this evidence base. - 2.
+- Sufficient sites for permanent Gypsy and Traveller, and Travelling Showpeople accommodation will be identified in line with a robust evidence base.
+The allocation of sites will be made in other Development Plan- Documentspart 2 Local Plans in accordance with this evidence base. - 2.
 As part of creating sustainable and mixed communities, where there is an identified need provision should be made within settlements or as part of Sustainable Urban Extensions. - 3.
-Where an identified need cannot be met within main settlements or through Sustainable Urban Extensions, the following criteria will be used to identify suitable Gypsy and Traveller and Travelling Showpeople sites and associated facilities.
+Where an identified need cannot be met within main settlements or through Sustainable Urban Extensions T, the following criteria will be used to identify suitable Gypsy and Traveller and Travelling Showpeople sites and associated facilities.
 The criteria will also used in the case of speculative proposals.
-Planning permission will be granted for the development of land as a Gypsy and Traveller caravan or Travelling Showpeople site where all of the following criteria are satisfied: - a) the site and its proposed use should not conflict with other policies relating to issues such as Green Belt, flood risk, contamination, landscape character, protection of the natural, built and historical environment or agricultural land quality; - b) the site should be located within reasonable travelling distance of a settlement which offers local services and community facilities, including a primary school; - c) the site should enable safe and convenient pedestrian and vehicle access to and from the public highway, and adequate space for vehicle parking, turning and servicing; - d) the site should be served, or be capable of being served, by adequate mains water and sewerage connections; and - e) the site should enable development and subsequent use which would not have any unacceptable adverse impact on the amenities of the site's occupiers and occupiers of nearby properties or the appearance or character of the area in which it would be situated. - 4.
-In the countryside, any planning permission granted will restrict the construction of permanent built structures to small amenity blocks associated with each pitch and to small buildings for appropriate associated business use. - 5.
+Planning permission will be granted for the development of land as a Gypsy and Traveller caravan or Travelling Showpeople site where all of the following criteria are satisfied: - a) the site and its proposed use should not conflict with other policies relating to issues such as Green Belt, flood risk, contamination, landscape character, protection of the natural, built and historical environment or agricultural land quality is not located in the Green Belt except in very special circumstances; - b)the site should be located within (or a reasonable travelling distance of) a settlement which offers local services and community facilities, including a primary school; - c)the site should enable safe and convenient pedestrian and vehicle access to and from the public highway, and adequate space for vehicle parking, turning and servicing; - d)b) the site should be served, or be capable of being served, by adequate mains water and sewerage connections; and - e)c) the site should enable development and subsequent use which would not have any unacceptable adverse impact on the amenities of the site's occupiers and occupiers of nearby properties or the appearance or character of the area in which it would be situated. - 4.
+In the countryside, any planning permission granted will restrict the construction of permanent built structures to small amenity blocksassociated with each pitch and to small buildings for appropriate associated business use. - 5.
 Existing permanent provision will also be safeguarded from alternative development.